Are Denials Avoidable in RCM? A Deep Dive on Denials

 How do you prevent mistakes from slipping through the cracks?

-Though two-thirds of denied claims are recoverable, according to Advisory Board, the MGMA estimates 50–65% of denials are never reworked.
+Though two-thirds of healthcare organizations’ denied claims are recoverable, according to Advisory Board, the MGMA estimates 50–65% of denials are never reworked.
 Often, physician practices don’t have the technology in place to properly assist in the denials process, per the Change Healthcare 2020 Denials Index.

 But there is a solution.